hamao0820/yt-music-speed-normalizer/README.md

 # yt-music-speed-normalizer

 This tool is designed for people who usually watch YouTube at altered playback speeds.
 It automatically switches back to the normal speed when music is played.
+If language setting is not "日本語", "English (US)" or "中文 (简体)", it may not work properly.

 ## build